pigatron-industries/pigatron-industries.github.io/_posts/2023-10-27-VAE-Musical-Sequence-Generation.md

 The latentDim is the number of dimensions in latent space which will correspond to the 3 inputs during inference.
 The hiddenLayers is the number of layers we want to add between the input and latent layers.
 The size of the hidden layers will be automatically calculated to produce a linear size decrease from input to latent layers.

+latentScale can also be set, this sets the range of numbers that latent space can be. e.g. setting a value of 3 will ensure the latent values are somehwere beteen -3 and +3.
+3 is the default value.

 All that remains is to train the model and save it:

 ``` python